odkr/sucgi/BUILDING.rst

 cov
     Store a human-readable coverage report to *cov/html/index.html*.
-    Must be run as the superuser in order to be accurate.
+    Must be run subsequently as regular and as superuser to be accurate.

 clean
     Delete binaries, coverage reports, temporary files, and distribution files.